qmk/qmk_firmware/keyboards/planck/keymaps/jeebak/readme.md

 as the modifier, with the `IJKL` home row keys representing the inverted-T of the arrow keys.
 All of the default TouchCursor keymappings for the right hand are represented below.
 My personalizations include all of the keys shown for the left hand.
-Having the `Alt` and `Shift` keys readily accessible from the home row allows quick word jumps and highlighting when used in conjunction with the arrow keys.
+Having the `Alt` and `Shift` keys (as well as the `Control` key from the base layers) readily accessible from the home row allows quick word jumps and highlighting when used in conjunction with the arrow keys.
 The `KC_UNDO, KC_CUT, KC_COPY, KC_PASTE, KC_FIND,` and `KC_AGAIN` keycodes have been mapped but they don't seem to work on Mac.
 Presumably they'll work under Windows.
 ```
   ,-----------------------------------------------------------------------------------.
   |      |      |      |Shift | GUI  |  ~   |Insert| Home |  Up  | End  | Bksp |      |